-If a withdrawal is deemed necessary, College graduate students must first contact the Graduate Co-director in OASIS to discuss the implications and viability of withdrawing, as well as any alternative academic options that may exist.
+If a withdrawal is deemed necessary, CEHHS graduate students must contact the Assistant Director for Graduate Academic and Student Services in OASIS to discuss the implications and viability of withdrawing, as well as any alternative academic options that may exist.

-To discontinue enrollment during a current semester students must officially withdraw (from all classes) through the online application process offered through the Office of Withdrawal Services.
+To discontinue enrollment in all coursework during a current semester after the drop/add deadline, students must officially withdraw (from all classes) through the online application process offered through the University Office of Withdrawal Services.